ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

 The maximum size, in bytes, of the key derivation output.

-### SupportsSalt
+### MaxSaltSize

-Gets a value that indicates whether the algorithm supports the use of salt.
+Gets the maximum size of the salt used for key derivation.

-    public bool SupportsSalt { get; }
+    public int MaxSaltSize { get; }

 #### Property Value

-`true` if the algorithm supports the use of salt; otherwise, `false`.
+The maximum salt size, in bytes.

+### MinSaltSize

+Gets the minimum size of the salt used for key derivation.

+    public int MinSaltSize { get; }

+#### Property Value

+The minimum salt size, in bytes.

 ## Methods